suthiwat-y/ps4-wheels-controller/README.md

 |  Back Left  |   5  |   26  |    27   |  19  |
 |  Back Right |   4  |   28  |    29   |  18  |

-Note that the front left wheel spinning direction is opposite to others.
+Note that the front-left wheel spinning direction is opposite to others.